Skip to main content

 8. Gifting experiences

 Gifts don’t have to be physical.
 Have you thought about gifting an experience?
-From Memberships (such as Eden’s) to homemade vouchers promising evenings of stargazing and hot chocolate – with a bit of imagination you can tailor-make special memories that are longer-lasting than a physical gift.
+From Memberships (such as Eden’s) and experience days (like our Premium Experiences), to homemade vouchers promising evenings of stargazing and hot chocolate – with a bit of imagination you can tailor-make special memories that are longer-lasting than a physical gift.

 You can also purchase charity gifts from lots of organisations such as ShelterBox and Oxfam, that will provide supplies to people in need.